 California state law requires that you sign-in your child when he or she arrives to school.
 Please sign your full name, legibly, and the time of your child's arrival.
 California state also requires that the adult leave a phone number where he/she can be reached, each day, in case of emergency.
 Please also note if another adult will be arriving for your child at pick up, that person must be on the student's pick-up list.
-If your child is ill and will not be attending school, please call the lower school office, they will let your child's teacher know.
+If your child is ill and will not be attending school, please call the lower school office; they will let your child's teacher know.

-Once you see your child safely into our care, we ask that you save any questions for us until pick-up time (unless, of course, it is something that needs our immediate attention).
+Once you see your child safely into our care, we ask that you save any questions for us until pickup time (unless, of course, it is something that needs our immediate attention).
 This will allow us to focus on the children as they arrive.

-Nursery drop off & pick up.
-Nursery students will be received at the Nursery gate at 8:30 am.
-Late students will be admitted at the gate until 9:00 am.
+Nursery drop off and pick up will take place at 8:30am.
+Nursery students in Ms. Maria's class will be received at the Nursery gate and those in Ms. Erin's class will be received at the north side campus gate (between the front office and COA).
+Late students will be admitted at the gates until 9:00 am.
 Please park in an available spot in the school parking lot and accompany your child to the Nursery gate.
 Those who arrive after 9:00 am should proceed to the school office to check in.

-Pick-up of Nursery students is also at the Nursery gate.
+Pick-up of Nursery students is also at the designated gates.

-Pre-Kindergarten drop off & pick up will take place in the south end of the Main School parking lot as you enter at the Early Childhood gate.
+Pre-Kindergarten drop off and pick up will take place in the south end of the Main School parking lot as you enter at the Early Childhood gate.

-Please pull into the lot where the gate to the EC breezeway will open - the Pre-Kindergarten teachers or assistants will be there ready to help your child from the car onto campus and into the classroom.
+Please pull into the lot where the gate to the EC breezeway will open - the Pre-Kindergarten Teachers or Assistants will be there ready to help your child from the car onto campus and into the classroom.
 In order to alleviate traffic backup, please park in an available parking spot and walk your child to the gate if cars back up behind you onto Canyon Drive.